If cutting mat board with a handheld mat cutter is just taking too much time, a cutting system is your answer.

 Lefties: the bevel is angled from outside to inside of the mat which means, as a left-hander, you'll have a difficult time trying to pull the mat cutter toward you.
 The simple solution is to turn the system around and push the mat cutter away from you instead.

 Cutting mat board can't get any easier than that.
-Well, unless you decide to pay for pre-cut mats of course.
+Well, unless you decide to pay for pre-cut mat board of course.
 But you're too handy and too smart for that!!

 Get yourself a system or a hand held cutter and start cutting mat boards yourself!!